Freehold Vs Leasehold: What Is The Difference?

 The freeholder also must consult you in advance of any building work that may cost more than £250, before any work begins that may take a year or more to complete, or any work that may cost you over £100 per year.

 If you own a leasehold or freehold property and are looking at how to sell your house fast, speak to our team.
 Bettermove offers a quick sale solution (including a sell flat fast service).
-Even better, have you ever thought, can I see my house for free?
+Even better, have you ever thought, can I sell my house for free?
 We don't charge our clients a penny.
 Simply approach our team of property experts, they will carefully value the home and then present it to a network of cash house buyers.
 Then within 30 days, a sale can be achieved, and funds placed directly into your account.
 No chains, no stress, no hassle.
 Contact us today to find out more.